Companies are finding it very difficult to hire qualified Cyber Security professionals.

-These jobs are very hard to fill because many of them have strict requirements.
-Government contractors are a major source of these jobs and there are often contractual requirements for security clearances and certifications.
+These jobs are tough to fill because many of them have strict requirements.
+Government contractors are a significant source of these jobs, and there are often contractual requirements for security clearances and certifications.

-In the case that a position requires a security clearance (Like Secret, Top Secret, etc), the qualified applicant pool is very limited.
+In the case that a position requires a security clearance (Like Secret, Top Secret, etc.), the qualified applicant pool is minimal.
 The clearance process takes a very long time – up to two years.
-Given this, it is 100% necessary to find someone who is already cleared.
-Companies rarely get the option to hire someone without a clearance and wait years for the clearance process to complete.
+Given this, it is 100% necessary to find someone who already has a clearance.
+Companies rarely get the option to hire someone without the needed security clearance and wait years for the clearance process to complete.